decaf-dev/obsidian-dataloom/README.md

 To make this more clear, an option bar has been added above the table.
 When you make a sort selection on a column, a sort bubble will appear in the option bar indicating which column is being sorted.

+The excluded files setting now uses a textarea instead of a input field.
+Thank you to @Mara-Li for your contribution.

 Thank you everyone for your continued support and appreciation.

 Current limitations in 4.2.0 include: